Finite basis physics-informed neural networks as a Schwarz domain decomposition method: Coarse correction

 We will apply these ideas on the simple 1D ODE, $\frac{du}{dx}=\omega_1 \cos(\omega_1 x)+ \omega_2 \cos(\omega_2 x)$, $u(0)=0$, where two frequencies are present in the solution, $u(x) = \sin(\omega_1 x)+ \sin(\omega_2 x)$.
-For our test case, we choose $\omega_1=1$ as a lower frequency and $\omega_2=15$ as the higher frequency and we decompose the global domain into $30$ overlapping subdomains; see~\cref{fig:coarse}.
-First, we train the global network, $u_g$, until the lower frequency is learnt.
+For our test case, we choose $\omega_1=1$ as a lower frequency and $\omega_2=15$ as the higher frequency and we decompose the global domain into $30$ overlapping subdomains; see~\cref{fig:coarse}. {\CRR We note, as shown in~\cite{moseley2021finite} for an ODE with a single high frequency, solving such a problem with a single PINN requires a high network complexity and large number of iterations.} First, we train the global {\CRR coarse} network, $u_g$, until the lower frequency is {\CRR learned}.
 We illustrate this progressive process in \cref{fig:coarse} where we see that we need roughly 3,000 epochs to identify the lower frequency.
-Here, we have chosen the number of epochs by hand, but in the future, we will work on automating the training of the coarse network.
+Here, we have chosen the number of epochs by hand {\CRR based on the accuracy of the coarse solution}, but in the future, we will work on automating the training of the coarse network.
 Then, the coarse network is fixed and the local networks are trained to approximate the remaining component of the solution, with all local networks kept active at each training step.
 As can be seen in~\cref{fig:coarse}, using our proposed approach, the coarse network approximates the coarse component of the solution, and the local subdomain networks approximate the high frequency components on the local subdomains.